 Ultimately, I find myself blaming the two-person host team—whose styles were more than a little incompatible.

 What I hold them responsible for is their apparently greater interest in catering to their friends than in curating the show as a whole.
-And for the fact that they have encouraged these people to keep writing and to come back—either in the service of extreme artistic egalitarianism or because they just don’t know better.
+And for the fact that they have encouraged these people to keep perpetrating in just this way—That was great, man, come back next week!—either in the service of extreme artistic egalitarianism or because they just don’t know better.